giorginolab/vmd_plumed/doc/INSTALL-PLUMED-FIRST.md

 ([driver.exe](http://www.multiscalelab.org/utilities/PlumedGUI?action=AttachFile&do=get&target=driver.exe)
 and
 [plumed.exe](http://www.multiscalelab.org/utilities/PlumedGUI?action=AttachFile&do=get&target=plumed.exe))
-and copy them e.g. in ''c:\windows'' or in VMD's directory.
+and copy them e.g. in `c:\windows` or in VMD's directory.
 If all else fails, you can try to cross-compile yourself, as shown in the [PLUMED-WIN32.md](PLUMED-WIN32.md) file.